 Many fathers appreciate having a doula to help with childbirth.
 It takes some of the pressure off of them when they’re unsure what they should be doing to help their partner.
 And they’ll be relieved their partner has someone on her side who knows exactly what needs to be done.

 Every doula might be a little different on this rule, so you’ll want to check with her.
 But if you have a birth doula, she’ll want to be notified when you start having contractions.
 If it is the middle of the night, your doula may want you to determine if you are having true contractions before calling.

 You should also keep her posted after every doctor appointment you have in the last month.
 And if the doctor checks your cervix, you should call your doula to let them know how far you are dilated.

 The fee for a doula varies greatly, depending upon experience levels, services provided, and even the location you live in.
 Bigger cities are typically more expensive for hiring doulas, just as they are more expensive for a lot of things.

 If you catch a rural doula who doesn’t have much experience and is trying to get a client base, you may be able to find one for as little as $300, but you should be prepared to hear fees up to $2,500 (source).

 Usually, doulas aren’t covered by insurance plans because they are seen as a non-medical aid for childbirth.
-But some insurance plans do cover doulas, or at least a portion of their services.
+But some insurance plans do cover doulas or at least a portion of their services.
+Sometimes you can pay the doula and get a detailed receipt to send to your insurance company for reimbursement.
 Your best bet is contacting your insurance company to find out — it doesn’t hurt to ask.

 Doulas don’t need to be certified.
 But if you’re looking to hire one, it’s a good idea to choose one who has been certified.
 Certification programs will vary, depending upon which organization is backing the doula.